sara-nl/clouddocs/UvA-20170703/partA.markdown

 Using the HPC Cloud revolves around building Virtual Machines (VM).
 SURFsara provides several **Apps** readily available in  the HPC Cloud UI, to facilitate creating simple VMs.
 Apps are ready-made `appliances` for you to copy and use.

-These are the steps to build your first VM from one of the Apps, detailed instructions will follow:
+These are the steps to build your first VM from one of the Apps; detailed instructions follow:

-* Import a pre-made `image` with a Linux operating system installed.
+* Importing a pre-made `image` with a Linux operating system installed.
-* Review the shape of the VM (so-called `template`).
+* Reviewing the shape of the VM (so-called `template`).
-* Instantiate the `template` to create your first VM.
+* Instantiating the `template` to create your first VM.
-* Access your VM and shut it down.
+* Accessing your VM and shutting it down.

 Let's run your first VM on the HPC Cloud!

-#### Import an app
+#### Importing an app

 * Log in to the [UI](https://ui.hpccloud.surfsara.nl/).
 * Choose the *Storage* tab on the left menu of the screen and then _<i class="fa fa-cloud-download"></i> Apps_.